 Its no secret that Costa Rica is a paradisiac destination!
 It has a total of 26 national parks which are made up of protected rainforests, tropical dry forests, marine areas, wetlands and cloud forests.
 Believe it or not, 25% of its landmass is designated as a protected area or biological reserve! – Its unbelievable!

 So, to honor such an amazing beauty, we will give you a run through of country’s top 5 national parks!
 The parks are in no specific order, as they are all as gorgeous as the next!

 Being the most remote part of Costa Rica, Coco’s Island is really a unique place!
-It is known for its thick lush vegetation, huge number or rivers and magical waterfalls.
-Believe it or not, Coco’s Island is actually the largest uninhabited island of the world!
-And although it does not receive many visitors throughout the year, those lucky ones sure fall in love with this beautiful place!
+It is known for its thick lush vegetation, huge number or rivers, and magical waterfalls.
+Believe it or not, Coco’s Island is actually the largest uninhabited island in the world!
+And although it does not receive many visitors throughout the year, those lucky one’s sure fall in love with this beautiful place!
 The National park protects about 60 endemic and endangered species both on land as well as in the sea.

 One of the top eco-tourism destinations and most important sanctuaries of biological diversity in the world; Corcovado is simply something you just cant miss!
 Located in Peninsula de Osa, this is the largest conservation park in Costa Rica.
 It is home to over 7000 species many of which are endangered today.
 Hiking is also big here, as Corcovado has some lovely hiking trails which will take you about 2-3 days to complete.